 More on Includes

-There is an alternate form of serialize() method that allows you to specify an outer object for collections.
+There is an option that allows you to specify an outer object for collections.
+Using the rootName() method you can specify the property of that outer object.
 There are some javascript libraries like EXTJS (previously known as YUI-EXT) that require this for their JSON data models.
 However, I haven't found any JSON libraries that offer this type of serialization.
 Here is an example:

 The resulting JSON would look like the following: